 - 1. True.
 This statement can be verified by a simple calculation. - 2.
 True.
 However, it's not immediately obvious how we could ever verify it.
 After all, there are infinitely many odd numbers, so we can't simply try them all. - 3.
 False.
 To show that it is false, it suffices to give just one counterexample.
-Notice that 7 and 2 are prime, but 7-2=5 and 5 is not even. - 4.
+Notice that 7 and 2 are prime, but 7 2 = 5 and 5 is not even. - 4.
 False.
 Again, it may not be obvious how to show that no possible choice of x, y, and z exist.
 We will develop systemic ways to solve such problems later. - 5.
 True.
 It is possible to verify this by calculation (by using a suitably programmed computer).
-However, there are better ways to understand that this is true, as you will see in Elementary Number Theory or Abstract Algebra. - 6.
+However, there are better ways to understand why this is true, as you will see in Elementary Number Theory or Abstract Algebra. - 6.
 False.
 The function f(x) = |x| is continuous everywhere but is not differentiable at 0. - 7.
 True.
 See Calculus or Analysis. - 8.
 False.
 This is a special case of something called Fermat's Last Theorem, and it is quite difficult to show (see Algebraic Number Theory). - 9.
 False.
 This follows from the fact that π is an irrational number, i.e. not an element of \mathbb{Q} , but this is not easy to show. - 10.
 We still don't know whether this is true or false!
 Numerical evidence (checking the first billion digits directly, for example) suggests that it may be true.
 Mathematicians have thought about this problem for a century, but we still do not know how to answer it definitively.

 Recall that a mathematical statement must be either true or false.
 In contrast, an equation is typically neither true nor false when viewed in isolation, and hence is not a mathematical statement.
-For example, it makes no sense to ask if y = 2x + 3 is true or false, because it depends which numbers we plug in for x and y.
+For example, it makes no sense to ask whether y = 2x + 3 is true or false, because it depends on which numbers we plug in for x and y.
 When x = 6 and y = 15, then the statement becomes true, but when x = 3 and y = 7, the statement is false.
 For a more interesting example, the equation is not a mathematical statement as given, because we have not been told how to interpret the x and the y.
 Is the statement true when x is my cat Cayley and y is my cat Maschke?
 (Adding them together is scary enough, and I don't even want to think about what it would mean to square them.)
-We need to provide context for where x and y can come from.
+In order to assign a truth value, we need to provide context for where x and y can come from.
 To fix this, we can write which is now a true mathematical statement.
+As we will eventually see, if we replace real numbers with 2×2 matrices, the corresponding statement is false.